< back

 What are the UK’s Ukraine schemes set up during the conflict?

-There are now three different bespoke UK immigration Ukraine Schemes in place for those who wish to either come to or remain in the UK:
+There have been different bespoke UK immigration Ukraine Schemes in place for those who wish to either come to or remain in the UK:

-- Ukraine Extension Scheme – Ukrainians and their family members if they are in the UK can apply to stay under this scheme up to and on 16 May 2024, if:
+• Ukraine Extension Scheme – Ukrainians and their family members if they are in the UK could apply to stay under this scheme up to 16 May 2024 when it closed.
+Children born in the UK to those who hold permission under the Ukraine Scheme (including the now closed Ukraine Family Scheme) may continue to apply until the Ukraine Permission Extension Scheme replaces this on 4 February 2025.

-- Ukraine Permission Extension Scheme – Those with permission to remain under one of the above Ukraine schemes with a valid visa to remain in the UK will be able to apply for free to remain in the UK for another 18 months and continue to access work, benefits, healthcare and education.
-This may also include those who previously had permission to remain under one of the Ukraine schemes and now hold a valid visa to remain in the UK.
-Applications for those in the last three months of their existing visas will open from early 2025.
+• Ukraine Permission Extension Scheme – Those with permission to remain under one of the above Ukraine schemes with a valid visa to remain in the UK will be able to apply for free to remain in the UK for another 18 months and continue to access the same work, benefits, healthcare and education rights they currently can.
+This may also include those who previously had permission to remain under one of the Ukraine schemes and now hold another valid visa to remain in the UK, as well as children born in the UK to parents with Ukraine Scheme permission.
+Applications will open from 9am on 4 February 2025.

 Do Ukrainians need to apply for a visa before coming to the UK?